cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_getting_started.md

 ## Public or Private network

 If you want a VPS with just a public IP address (no private network), less steps are required.
 You can skip the "Create Network" step.

 ## Creating security groups

 Security groups are firewall rules for your instances.
 You can use them to allow or limit certain traffic or ports.
 The default security group doesn't allow any incoming traffic.
 We must create our own security group to allow traffic.

-In the menu under 'Compute', click "Access and Security".
-Make sure you're on the tab "Security groups".
+In the menu under 'Network', click "Security Groups".

-Click "+ Create Security Group".
-Name it "allow-web-management".
-We will allow port 80, 443 and 22 in this example.
+* Click "+ Create Security Group".

+  * Name it "allow-web-management".

+* We will allow port 80, 443 and 22 in this example.

-Click "Manage Rules" for this new security group.
+* Click "Manage Rules" for this new security group.

-Click " + Add Rule"
+* Click "+ Add Rule"

-Add the following ingress rules:
+* Add the following ingress rules:

-ALL ICMP
+  * ALL ICMP
-HTTP
+  * HTTP
-HTTPS
+  * HTTPS
-SSH
+  * SSH

 If you want you can limit the rule to a specific IP or range by entering that in the CIDR field.

 ## Adding SSH key

 SSH will be used to manage your instance via the command line.
 Our images have Cloud Init and will automatically place your SSH key in the instance so you can access the instance right away.